MirArfan/OOP--Object-Oriented-Programming-/01_OOP/03_Polymorphism.md

 #### 📝 Summary:
-- Static binding means method calls are resolved during compilation.
+- Static binding means method calls are **resolved during compilation**.

-- It makes program execution faster because no method lookup is needed at runtime.
+- It makes program **execution faster** because no method lookup is needed at runtime.

-- It is the opposite of dynamic binding (runtime binding), where method calls are resolved during program execution.
+- It is the opposite of **dynamic binding (runtime binding)**, where method calls are resolved during program execution.

 <br>